akhilmadipalli/habitable.io/README.md

 - Make your changes and improvements.
 - Submit a pull request, detailing the changes you've made.

-Please refer to our [Contribution Guidelines](CONTRIBUTING.md) for more details on how to contribute.

 ## Contact
 If you have any questions, feedback, or suggestions, please feel free to reach out to us.
-You can contact our team at
+You can contact our team at:
 - [akhimadi@vt.edu](mailto:akhimadi@vt.edu)
 - [jinn@vt.edu](mailto:jinn@vt.edu)
 - [jsimpk166@vt.edu](mailto:jsimpk166@vt.edu)